wolearyc/ramannoodle/README.md

 ## About

 **Ramannoodle** is a Python API for efficiently calculating Raman spectra from first principles calculations.
-Ramannoodle supports molecular-dynamics- and phonon-based Raman calculations and includes interfaces with VASP.
+Ramannoodle supports molecular-dynamics- and phonon-based Raman calculations.
+It includes interfaces with VASP but can easily be used with other codes using IO from external libraries, such as [pymatgen](https://pymatgen.org/) or [ase](https://wiki.fysik.dtu.dk/ase/).

 Ramannoodle aims to be: